TheRealNin/ns2-rebirth/mvm.md

 ### New armory GUI and tech
 * Shield generator boosts armor utility, giving +10 armor and auto-welding after a short delay
 * It also better protects against GL and Railgun, giving 50% reduction to damage from those sources as long as you have armor.
+* Advanced Shield Generator tech changes the shield generator to give +40 armor and reduced recharge delay

 ### Exosuit boombox
 * Press 1-3 on your keyboard